kumarrohan74/OrigaAI/README.md

 # Things Done
 1).
 Created Database with Users and Orders as collection names. a).
-Used connection string of mongodb atlas in the code to connect wiht mongodb.
+Used connection string of mongodb atlas in the code to connect with mongodb.

 2).
 Inserted the given data in collections by using below api. a). http://localhost:5000/adduser with request object as